Total schools budgeted expenditure per pupil

 This amount includes the money retained by the local authority for central funding.

-Ranked 21st for funding per pupil from Welsh Government for schools budgets
+Ranked 21st for funding per pupil from Welsh Government for schools budgets, no change from the previous year

 % rate of delegation to schools